 The name “ ” is a Hellenized form of an unidentified Old Persian name.

 Worth to mention is that over a half millennium after Irdabama, in Europe, Roman women were not allowed to own their very own business and land.
 They were not allowed even to make suggestions.
 Also, women belonging to wealthy families didn’t work.
 Work was reserved thus for slaves and for the lower classes according to Roman and Greek historians.
 In the ancient Greece, women were considered to be inferior species.
-And the situation became worse each century as Abrahamic religions (, , and ) spread throughout Europe and the rest of the world.
+And the situation became worse each century as Abrahamic religions (, , and ) became widespread.

 History of Wine making through the Ancient World of Persia